Non-relativistic effective theories for fields with general potentials and their implications for cosmology: Examples

 \section{Examples}

 In this section, we examine our method for deriving EFT through a few explicit examples.
+As mentioned above, although the proposed method applies to a general potential, we focus on these examples because of their relevance to cosmological applications and the possibility of comparing our results with earlier work.
 To simplify notation, we define $\psi_0 \equiv |\phi_0|\sqrt{m/2}$, where $\phi_0$ is a quantity used in different potentials (and thus may have different meanings, but always has a mass dimension of 1).
 Additionally, we define $x \equiv |\psi_s|/\psi_0$ to analyze the asymptotic behavior of the coarse-grained potentials.

 This is a well-known but still illuminating example.
 For this potential, we have\footnote{One may consider a more general power-law potential of the form $ V_{\text{int}}=V_0 \ \big(\frac{\phi}{\phi_0} \big)^{2\beta}$ for an arbitrary $\beta$.
 In this case, one obtains $ {\mathcal{V}}_{\text{int}} =\mathcal{V}_0 \ \big(\frac{\abs{\psi_s}}{\psi_0} \big)^{2\beta} $ where $ \mathcal{V}_0 \equiv V_0 \ \pi^{-1/2} \ \Gamma(\frac{1}{2} + \beta) \Gamma(1 + \beta)^{-1}$.} \ba {\mathcal{V}}_{\text{int}} = \dfrac{\lambda}{16 m^2} \abs{\psi_s}^4\, , \ea from which we obtain